riley-williams/buoyant/docs/book/src/building-views/conditional-views.md

 You'll of course get an error telling you that the types returned from each branch don't match.

-Buoyant provides two macros for creating content conditionlly.
+Buoyant provides two macros for creating content conditionally.

 ## Conditional Views with `if_view!`